d4rkiZ/NcRok/README.md

 To use this script, you can follow these steps:

-Save the script as a file with a ".sh" extension (e.g. "NcRok.sh"). [or just download and save NcRok.py]
+Save the script as a file with a ".sh" extension (e.g. "NcRok.sh") [or just download and save NcRok.py].

 Make the script executable by running the following command in your terminal: chmod +x NcRok.sh.